PXshadow/openLR/readme.md

 Mobile deployment to Android and iOS

-And way down the line, multiplayer connections and support with the www.linerider.com sharing system
+And way down the line, multiplayer connections

 ## Special Thanks